 Your 32-bit apps are no longer going to work in macOS Catalina, and you'll get a warning when you install the update. macOS Catalina supports 64-bit apps only, and that means that some of your older apps that haven't been updated for a while won't run at all.
 The Dashboard feature, which has long been disabled by default, has been officially removed in Catalina.

 The macOS Catalina beta is available to developers and public beta testers at the current time.
 Apple plans to beta test the update for several months before releasing it to the public this fall.
-Apple has seeded two betas of MacOS Catalina to developers and one beta to public beta testers so far.
+Apple has seeded three betas of MacOS Catalina to developers and two betas to public beta testers so far.
 For instructions on installing the public beta, make sure to check out our guide.Note: See an error in this roundup or want to offer feedback?
 Send us an email here.

 No More iTunes